90+ AI Design Patterns to Avoid: The Definitive List

 L05: All Content Centered Horizontally

 Instead: Left-align body content.
-Use ml-[8%] or ml-[12%] for intentional off-center positioning.
+Use ml-[8%] or ml-[12%] for intentional off-center placement.

 L06: Equal-Height Cards via Grid Stretch